 AppleWood Women's Center opened in July 2009.
 Cory Johnson, MD worked in a group practice at Sky Lakes Medical Center since 2002 before venturing out to go into private practice and forming AppleWood Women's Center.
-We welcomed Family Nurse Practitioner, Alexandra Larsen in July 2013.
-Their passion for quality women's health care is a driving factor in their endeavor to provide a welcoming, friendly and inviting medical office for women in Klamath County and the surrounding areas.
-Along with their friendly and competent staff, Dr. Johnson and Alexandra look forward to providing you with exceptional women's health care.
+Our passion for quality women's health care is a driving factor in their endeavor to provide a welcoming, friendly and inviting medical office for women in Klamath County and the surrounding areas.
+Along with their friendly and competent staff, Dr. Johnson looks forward to providing you with exceptional women's health care.

 Cory T. Johnson, MD

 Originally from Salt Lake City, Utah, Dr. Cory Johnson is board certified in Obstetrics and Gynecology.
 He received a Bachelor's degree from the University of Utah, and then attended Saint Louis University School of Medicine in St. Louis, Missouri.
 The University of Kentucky School of Medicine provided Dr. Johnson with his specialty training in Obstetrics and Gynecology.
 Upon completing his residency, Dr. Johnson moved to Klamath Falls in 2002 and along with Steven Shirts MD and Certified Nurse Midwife Rebecca Ullman, helped create the OB/GYN and Midwifery Center.
 On July 1st, 2009, Dr. Johnson fulfilled his dreams of having his own private practice when he opened AppleWood Women's Center PC.
 Dr. Johnson enjoys the outdoors, boating and traveling with his wonderful children.